Skip to content

 Promotional banner at top of Quick Promote flow highlighting $10 welcome credit with Redeem Now buttonCoupon details modal showing discount amount, expiration date, and terms with apply buttonBudget selection screen displaying original price with coupon discount applied and final amount highlighted

-A coupon workflow was integrated to encourage adoption for new and returning customers, providing an incentive to experience the improved product while reducing the barrier to first-time usage.
+A coupon workflow was designed to encourage adoption for new and returning customers, lowering the barrier to first-time usage while validating the improved experience.

 Future explorations examined integrating Quick Promote into the Tweet creation workflow, utilizing entry points to unlock new formats for Spaces and commerce, and identifying additional workflow improvements to enhance customer success.